dgleba/vamp203/README.md

 - I put a copy of my served web root files in c:\p2\vamp\htdocs
     say for example c:\p2\vamp\htdocs\menu\index.html
 - I had to run `vboxmanage list bridgedifs`  to get a list of adapter names to use in  `--bridgeadapter1 `  --  see 09createvbox.bat.
 - match the version of guest additions to your version of virtualbox.
-See start.sh around line 104.
+See `start.sh` around line 107.
-- before running 12bootstrap203.sh, edit configv1.sh with your passwords.
-You can look at the example configv1.sh.example.
+- before running `12bootstrap203.sh`, edit `configv1.sh` with your passwords.
+You can look at the example `configv1.sh.example`.
-  	I put my configv1.sh in c:\p2\vamp\htdocs\vm   - the script copies it from there.
+  	I put my `configv1.sh` in `c:\p2\vamp\htdocs\vm`   - the script copies it from there.